mohitthakur13/SafeAir/README.md

  Data Analytics platform is a processing pipeline that works in the following way:
  <ol>
  <li> Data is inputted to the processing stack (data_stack.py) - At this time of submission, as the API was not active, the data is being read from the file device_data. </li>
- <li>The stack is LIFO, implying that the latest data is processed first.
-It assumes that the data is being fed to it in a time chronological manner. </li>
+<ol> <li>The stack is LIFO, implying that the latest data is processed first.
+It assumes that the data is being fed to it in a time chronological manner. </li></ol>
  <li> The stack then sends the reading (one by one) to the pollutant analytics engine (pollutanta_data/analytics.py) and the index engines (index_analytics/[ENGINE_NAME].py).
 <ol>
 <li>The pollutant analytics engine computes the pollutant analytics and sends it to the consolidator (analytics_consolidator.py). </li>